gdraheim/docker-mirror-packages-repo/README.md

 only exception is http://security.ubuntu.com for getting update packages.

-The provided "ubuntu-repo" will answer download requests for ubuntu packages on on 80/http - simply the url path is mapped to a local path in the container and a sendfile will return the content.
+The provided "ubuntu-repo" image will answer download requests for ubuntu packages on on 80/http - simply the url path is mapped to a local path in the container and a sendfile will return the content.
 These are mostly `*.deb` packages